Prior-free cosmological parameter estimation of Cosmicflows-4: Method

-Before the method is applied to the CF4 data, we wish to determine its precision and accuracy, namely how well does it measure the two modes on the velocity field we are interested in (the radial infall and the bulk flow).
-It its thus applied to mock observations of the CF4 grouped catalog.
-In this way the estimated velocity field can be compared directly to the ``ground truth''.
-Specifically, due to its complex footprint (anisotropy, sparse sampling, large errors), the construction of reliable mocks of the CosmicFlows catalog is non trivial and several methods have been developed \citep[\eg{}][]{Doumler2013,Sorce2016,Qin2021,Valade2023,Whitford2023,Boubel2024}.
+Before the forward-model method described above was applied to the CF4 data, we determined its precision and accuracy, namely how well it measures the two modes on the velocity field in which we were interested (the radial infall and the bulk flow).
+It was thus applied to mock observations of the CF4 grouped catalog.
+In this way, the estimated velocity field can be compared directly to the ground truth.
+Specifically, due to its complex footprint (anisotropy, sparse sampling, large errors, and luminosity limitation), the construction of reliable mocks of the CF catalog is nontrivial, and several methods have been developed \citep[\eg{}][]{Doumler2013,Sorce2016,Qin2021,Valade2023,Whitford2023,Boubel2024}.
 We note that applying the method to mock catalogs drawn from simulations necessitates choosing a cosmology.
-In this way the accuracy or inaccuracy of the method loses its ``prior free' nature.
-However, the reader is reminded that the assumption of a cosmology only affects the interpretation of the results: the method itself remains cosmology-free.
+In this way, the accuracy of the method loses its prior-free nature.
+However, we recall that the assumption of a cosmology only affects the interpretation of the results: the method itself remains largely cosmology-free.

-The \textsc{Big MultiDark} $N$-body simulation \citep{bigmd}, which covers a volume of $L_{\rm box}=(2.5 \Gpch)^3$ with $N=3840^3$ particles is used for this purpose.
-The cosmology of the simulation is close to that of Planck XIII \citep[$h=0.6777$, $\Omega_M=0.307$;][]{PlanckCollaboration2016}.
-Halos with more than 20 particles are considered, \ie{} a lower mass resolution of $4.7\times10^{11} \Msh$.
+The \textsc{Big MultiDark} $N$-body simulation \citep{bigmd}, which covers a volume of $L_{\rm box}=(2.5 \Gpch)^3$ with $N=3840^3$ particles, was used for this purpose.
+The cosmology of the simulation is similar to that of Planck XIII \citep[$h=0.6777$, $\Omega_M=0.307$;][]{PlanckCollaboration2016}.
+Halos with more than 20 particles were considered, namely a lower-mass resolution of $4.7\times10^{11} \Msh$.

-The cosmological box is sliced into $4\times4\times4=64$ cubic sub-boxes of side length $(625\Mpch)^3$, each of which is sufficiently large to enclose the full CF4 catalog.
-The observer is set at the center of each sub-box.
-We acknowledge that this simplistic approach implies that the observers are statistically found in a cosmological underdense region, which affects results on the radial flow as discussed in section 4.1.
-The box coordinates are (arbitrarily) associated with Super-galactic coordinates (SGX, SGY, SGZ).
+The cosmological box was sliced into $4\times4\times4=64$ cubic subboxes of side length $(625\Mpch)^3$, each of which was sufficiently large to enclose the full CF4 catalog.
+The observer was set at the center of each subbox.
+We acknowledge that this simplistic approach implies that the observers are statistically found in a cosmological underdense region, which affects results on the radial flow as discussed in \cref{sec:mock_rad_flow}.
+The box coordinates were (arbitrarily) associated with supergalactic coordinates (SGX, SGY, and SGZ).

+To grasp the complexity of the CF4 dataset, we separately constructed three of its subcatalogs: SDSS-PV, 6dFGRSv, and ``other''.
+This enabled us to model the anisotropic footprints of the scaling-relation surveys contributing to CF4, since the catalog anisotropy is dominated by the two wide-angle sky surveys (SDSS-PV and 6dFGRSv).